paulrayner/exploreddd.github.com/src/cfp/index.md

     <p>We're especially interested in hands-on sessions that include hands-on coding exercises.
 Be sure to include details about the coding language in your session description so attendees know what to expect.</p>

-    <p>What to expect for your hands-on session space: the room will be set up with groups of tables with power provided to the tables.
-There will be a screen and projector, a whiteboard with markers and eraser, an easel with a Post-it easel pad and markers, and a roll of paper with tape for the wall.
-Sticky notes and sharpies will be scattered on the tables and additional stickies are available on request.</p>
+    <p>What to expect for your hands-on session:  tables groupings or rounds for 6 people; power provided to the tables; screen with HDMI connection; Bluetooth speakers available for sound; easel with Post-it easel pad and markers; rolls of paper; sticky notes and sharpies.
+Speakers will not be mic’d.</p>

     <h2 class="page-subheader">Increase Your Chances</h2>